s-di-cola/swapcast/docs/src/src/Treasury.sol/contract.Treasury.md

 ### withdrawAll

-Allows the contract owner to withdraw the entire ETH balance from the Treasury.
+Allows the contract owner to withdraw the entire ETH balance from the Treasury in a single transaction.

+*This is a convenience function that withdraws all available ETH at once.
+It includes the same security features as the withdraw function:
+1. Owner-only access control via the onlyOwner modifier
+2. Reentrancy protection via the nonReentrant modifier
+3. Comprehensive input validation for the recipient address
+4. Balance verification to prevent empty withdrawals
+5. Low-level call with success verification
+The function performs the following steps:
+1. Validates that the recipient address is not zero
+2. Retrieves and validates the current contract balance
+3. Performs the ETH transfer using a low-level call
+4. Verifies the success of the transfer
+5. Emits an OwnerWithdrawal event with details of the transaction*

+**Notes:**
-*Only callable by the owner.
-The recipient address `_to` must not be the zero address.
+- reverts: ZeroAddress If the recipient address is the zero address.

-Reverts if the Treasury's balance is zero using [NotEnoughBalance](/src/Treasury.sol/contract.Treasury.md#notenoughbalance).
+- reverts: NotEnoughBalance If the Treasury's balance is zero.

-Reverts with {WithdrawalFailed} if the ETH transfer fails.
+- reverts: WithdrawalFailed If the ETH transfer fails for any reason.

-Emits an {OwnerWithdrawal} event on successful withdrawal.*
+- emits: OwnerWithdrawal On successful withdrawal with recipient and the full balance amount.

 ```solidity